 Running rigging of a sailing vessel is used for raising, lowering, shaping and controlling the sails, as opposed to the standing rigging, which supports the mast.
-We supply a comprehensive range of ropes from Gleistein, which have almost 200 years of experience, covering the spectrum of running rigging from cruising, mooring and racing.
+We supply a comprehensive range of ropes from Marlow, with more than 200 years of experience, covering the spectrum of running rigging from cruising, mooring and racing.
 Our experts calculate the load to recommend the appropriate product.

 Our rigging team produce all types of splices in house for your specific application.
 Some in-mast furling systems require an endless splice for flawless operation.
 A knot reduces the breaking load of a line by up to 50%.
 A splice reduces the breaking load by 5%, maintaining 95% of the breaking load.